Origins Of The Driver

 Drivers are present among us for very long.
 First, a hand-carved wooden stick was created in Scotland in 1400.
 It was also known as a golf club.
 These sticks are used to play games that are known to almost every one of us called golf.
 At the start, drivers were known as long noses.
 Currently, they are part of the family of clubs known as “woods”.
 These are created in such a way to make a long-distance shot off the tee to have a better result at the course.

 With the passage of time golf technology has become approachable and affordable by almost everyone.
 The advancement in the golf industry and because of increasing competition among golf products (clubs and ball) manufacturers are producing the best golf products that we are using in courses.
 Old golf items have become outdated.
-With the help of modern technology today gold products are more accurate, fast and light.
-Now, we don’t have to fill our bags with wood sticks, sharpening a knife, etc.
+With the help of modern technology today gold products are more accurate, fast, and light.
+Now, we don’t have to fill our bags with wood sticks, sharpen a knife, etc.

 Fairway woods consist of small clubheads and short shafts then drivers.
 They are not able to provide long-distance shots like a driver however they provide more accuracy.
 Hybrids lie in between the iron and fairway woods.
 Their center of gravity is headed towards the front of the head as compared to the fairway woods and drivers.
 Hybrids are suitable for different course situations.
 This is because they provide higher accuracy even if they are not good at long-distance shots.